Media Center

 Exploring the Great Outdoors: ODNR Brings Conservation Careers to Larkmoor Elementary

-Larkmoor Elementary second grade students had the hands-on opportunity to learn about careers in conservation and environmental science during a special visit from representatives of the Ohio Department of Natural Resources (ODNR).
+Larkmoor Elementary second-grade students had the hands-on opportunity to learn about careers in conservation and environmental science during a special visit from representatives of the Ohio Department of Natural Resources (ODNR).
 The event was part of the Career Day Speaker Series hosted by school counselor Sharon Willis.

 The guest speakers included Tanya Allen from the Division of Wildlife and Aquatics, Geologist Molly Hunt and Heather Sheets from the Division of Forestry.
 Each speaker shared insights into their careers, the tools they use, and the impact their work has on Ohio’s natural resources.